InertSteak/Pokermon/README.md

 **Prerequisites:**

-Both [Lovely](https://github.com/ethangreen-dev/lovely-injector) (use v0.5.0-beta6, v0.5.0-beta7 currently crashes with my code) and [Steamodded](https://github.com/Steamopollys/Steamodded) (use 1.0.0 version) must be installed.
+Both [Lovely](https://github.com/ethangreen-dev/lovely-injector) (use v0.6.0 if you can, some things may be broken on v0.5.0 beta 6) and [Steamodded](https://github.com/Steamopollys/Steamodded) (use 1.0.0 version) must be installed.

 **Installation:**